Suzanna-Linn/slua/docs/moving-datatypes.md

 ### LSL vector

 It is a SLua type vector.
-It uses the library vector.
+It uses the Luau library vector.

-* We get a vector using <code class="language-slua">myVec = vector(50, 50, 0)</code>.
+- We get a vector using <code class="language-slua">myVec = vector(50, 50, 0)</code>.

-* It's not possible to assign a value to a coordinate.
+- It's not possible to assign a value to a component.
 We need to create a new vector.

-* We can get a coordinate from the return value of a function, not only from a variable.
+- We can get a component from the return value of a function, not only from a variable.

 <table><tr><td>
 <pre class="language-lsl"><code class="language-lsl">// vectors (LSL)